elysiajs/elysia/CONTRIBUTING.md

 2. In the root of this project, run `bun install` to install all of the necessary dependencies

-3. To run the development verision, run `bun dev`
+3. To run the development verision, run `bun run dev`

 ### Unit Testing